-Typically we take an organizational perspective when talking about change.
-For example, we are:
+Typically, we take an organizational perspective when talking about change:

 Each of these examples has a clear current state and a clear future state.
-A project or initiative in the organization is undertaken to give structure to the effort of designing the future state and developing a solution for the transition state.
+When we undertake a project or initiative in the organization, we provide structure to the effort of designing the future state and developing a solution for the transition state.

-However, every organizational change ultimately has individual impacts - the 10s or 100s or 1,000s of employees who have to do their jobs differently when they adopt the solution.
-This is the role of change management.
+However, every organizational change has individual impacts on the tens, hundreds or thousands of employees who have to do their jobs differently when they adopt the solution.
+This is where change management comes in.

+Change management is about supporting people through their individual transitions.
 Change management is necessary because organizational change—moving from an organizational current state to an organizational future state—ultimately impacts how people do their jobs (likely many people).

-Some employees will rapidly embrace change.
+Some employees will rapidly engage with the change.
 Others will be reluctant.
 Some will be happy with the change and others will be upset by it.
-Some employees will change quickly, others may take some time, and there may be a group that will not embrace the change.
+Some employees will change quickly, others may take some time, and there may be a group that will not adopt the change at all.
 Change management provides the process, tools and principles to support the individual transitions precipitated from an organizational future state.

-The connection, then, between "change" and "change management" can be characterized as follows:
+The connection between "change" and "change management" can be characterized as follows:

 The changes in our organization create new future states for how we operate.
 To reach those future states, individual employees have to do their jobs differently.
-The attainment of the organizational future state depends on the success of individuals reaching their own personal future states.
+Achieving the desired, organizational future state depends on the success of individuals reaching their personal future states.
 Change management is the structured and intentional approach to enabling individual employees to adopt the changes required by projects and initiatives.

-The underlying point here is that the results and outcomes of a project or initiative are defined by and depend on employees adopting the change, so change management is an essential tool for delivering results and outcomes.
+The point here is that when results and outcomes of a project or initiative depend on employees adopting the change and doing their jobs differently, change management is essential for delivering those results and outcomes.

-Exercise: Have your audience (project team, senior leader, etc.) define the future state of the organizational change on the left hand side of the paper.
-Then have them define five specific individual future states that the change will cause on the right hand side of the paper.
-Use this article as a guide.
+To illustrate this clearly for others, ask them to do a basic exercise.
+On a sheet of paper or whiteboard, make two columns, Now have your audience (project team, senior leader, etc.) define the future state of the organizational change on the left side.
+On the right side, have them define five specific individual future states that the change will cause.

-3) Introduce the notion by asking a simple question: Who will have to do their jobs differently as a result of this project or initiative?
-This is the beginning of the process of segmenting out the impacted groups so you can address them specifically from a change management perspective.
-By asking and helping answer the question, you are establishing a working relationship with the project team that provides a solid start for your change management work.
+Introduce the notion of change management by asking a simple yet compelling question: Who will have to do their jobs differently as a result of this project or initiative?
+This is the beginning of the process of segmenting out the impacted groups, so you can address them specifically from a change management perspective.
+By asking and helping to answer the question, you are establishing a working relationship with the project team, which provides a solid start for your change management work.